Fearless learning, forward thinking

-Legislatively designated as the Honors College of Florida, New College of Florida is a four-year residential public college in Sarasota that offers more than 35 majors in mathematics, natural sciences, humanities, arts, and social sciences, plus a graduate program in Data Science.
+New College of Florida prepares intellectually curious students for lives of great achievement.
+Legislatively designated as the Honors College of Florida, New College is a four-year residential public college in Sarasota that offers more than 35 majors in mathematics, natural sciences, humanities, arts, and social sciences, plus a graduate program in Data Science.
 Approximately one-third of our students earn baccalaureate degrees in STEM fields.

-Welcome transfer students!
+Welcome, transfer students!

 The Compass is New College’s integration of challenging academics, career-building experience, and individualized learning.
 With guidance and support from your faculty and the career center, you’ll learn to chart your own academic course, design and execute a major piece of scholarly work, and prepare for your life and career after college.

 At New College, the small size of our classes provides frequent interaction between students and professors that contributes to a personalized learning experience where students can develop their own ideas, produce original research, and explore new fields of personal and professional interest.
-Because hands-on learning is central to the education of all New College students, you’ll have numerous opportunities to conduct original research with faculty, participate in professional internships, and engage in community service projects that’ll transform your life as much as those of whom you serve.
+Because hands-on learning is central to the education of all our students, you’ll have numerous opportunities to conduct original research with faculty, participate in professional internships, and engage in community service projects that’ll transform your life as much as those of whom you serve.

-Throughout your time at New College, you’ll be challenged intellectually and encouraged to think independently.
+Throughout your time here, you’ll be challenged intellectually and encouraged to think independently.
 We focus on your individual strengths and abilities, which is why we go beyond traditional letter grades.
 Instead, your professors will provide detailed performance evaluations every semester that highlight the tangible skills you’ve acquired and help you grow and develop as a student.
 The culmination of this journey is your senior capstone project.

 Integrated academic and career planning